-Dealing with a mental illness isn’t easy.
+Living with a mental illness isn’t easy.
 If you neglect your mental health, it’s easy to neglect your physical health.
 Chronic stress has been linked to a higher risk of strokes, heart attacks, and obesity.
 While mental illness might be in your brain, it affects your entire body.

 Instability in Your Daily Life

 To be clear, mental illness does not lead to violent behavior.
-Mental illness makes it difficult to conform in society, which can lead to inappropriate behavior or misconstrued actions.
+Mental illness makes it difficult to conform to society, which can lead to inappropriate behavior or misconstrued actions.
 Almost three-quarters of female inmates and one-half of male inmates have a serious mental illness.